A (Long) Biography of Case...

 forever grateful to the extraordinary Director who took a chance and hired me.

-While I am indeed proud of all I did at CU, after nearly a decade, I decided to turn my focus towards online and competency-based education, which led me to take a position with Western Governors University and, shortly after joining the faculty there, I was asked to serve as Senior Advisor for a USAID-sponsored project in Wadi Rum, Jordan.
-Not being able to do both, we made the decision to focus on the Jordan project, and I finagled an adjunct post teaching geography at SUU until the project’s end.
-In early 2018, I was offered a Lectureship at The University of the West Indies (Cave Hill Campus) to help their just-approved major in Environmental Science and quickly seized the opportunity to live on a slice of the Lesser Antilles again.
+While I am indeed proud of all I did at CU, after nearly a decade there, I decided to turn my focus towards online and competency-based education, which led me to take a position with Western Governors University and, shortly after joining the faculty there, I was asked to serve as Senior Advisor for a USAID-sponsored project in Wadi Rum, Jordan.
+Not being able to do both, we made the decision to focus on the Jordan project, and I finagled an adjunct post teaching geography at SUU (yay alumni connections!) until the project’s end.
+In early 2018, I was offered a Lectureship at The University of the West Indies (Cave Hill Campus, Barbados) to help with their just-approved major in Environmental Science and quickly seized the opportunity to live on a slice of the Lesser Antilles again.
 So now, I enjoy life on a tropical island, work at a hidden gem of a university, interact with some great and highly supportive colleagues, and get to teach some truly outstanding students.
 I also get to play in the field.
 A lot.
 Which I thoroughly enjoy.
 Tres, tres, tres exciting!

 One thing I’ve learned in all my experience is this: go where you’re celebrated, not just tolerated

-(as an side, the word tolerate comes from a Latin root that means to endure pain).
-Plus, it is not
+(as an side, the word tolerate comes from a Latin root that means “to endure pain”).
+If that means

-Even if you find THE career, your situation may change down the road for one reason or another.
+may change down the road for one reason or another.
+No biggie.
+How many people on their

 Plus, she’ll always be reminded of my achievements because, while her other children and grandchildren were writing things like, “Your number 1 son”, “Your favorite daughter”, “Your loving grandson” on her casket lid at her funeral (something she asked us to do), I wrote simply, “Casey D. Allen, PhD.
 Suck It.”
 Well, minus the “suck it” part...but I would have put that if it was in vogue at the time.
 She would have liked it.
 Or just shake her head and mumble quietly to herself...And my dad would have just smiled.